 The Trex is the smallest Class C in the Sunliner range, and at just 6.5m / 21ft, it may prove to be a little bit too small for you.
 But they do have some larger Class C models.
 And the drop down bed in the Trex really does open up the space beautifully.

-If you’re after a small Class C, but you still want to sleep lots of people, then the Ceduna may just fit the bill.
-With the drop down bed, and the bed above the cab, you can sleep at least 4 comfortably.
+If you’re after a small Class C, but you still want to sleep the whole family, then the Birdsville may just fit the bill.
+With the slide opening up the space, you have a bed in the slide and one above the cab.

 Leave it to the Europeans to have compact Class C motorhomes, with clever layouts and great functionality, and to top all off with stylish and contemporary decor.